espressif/esp-gdbstub/README.md

 Thanks
 ------
- * Cesanta, for their initial ESP8266 exception handling only gdbstub
+ * Cesanta, for their initial ESP8266 exception handling only gdbstub,
- * jcmvbkbc, for providing an incompatible but interesting gdbstub for other Xtensa CPUs
+ * jcmvbkbc, for providing an incompatible but interesting gdbstub for other Xtensa CPUs,
+ * Sysprogs (makers of VisualGDB), for their suggestions and bugreports.